windmill-labs/windmilldocs/docs/reference.md

 ## Flows

-A Flow is the core concept behind windmill.
-It is a json serializable value in the [OpenFlow](./openflow) format that consist of an input spec (similar to scripts), and a linear sequence of steps also referred to as modules.
-Each step consist of either:
+A **Flow** is the core concept behind windmill.
+It is a json serializable value in the [OpenFlow](./openflow) format that consists of an input spec (similar to scripts), and a linear sequence of steps also referred to as modules.
+Each step consists of either:

-- A reference to a script from the hub
+- Reference to a script from the hub
-- A reference to a script in your workspace
+- Reference to a script in your workspace
-- An inlined script in Python or Typescript (deno)
+- Inlined script in Python or Typescript (deno)
-- A forloop that iterate over elements and trigger the execution of an embedded flow for each element.
+- `forloop` that iterates over elements and triggers the execution of an embedded flow for each element.
 The list is calculated dynamically as an [input transform](#input-transform).
-- (Coming soon) branches to embedded flow given the first predicate that match
+- (Coming soon) branches to embedded flow given the first predicate that matches
 - (Coming soon) A listener to an even that will resume the flow.
-This is how steps that consist in waiting for an approval by email or slack will be implemented.
+This is how steps that contain waiting for an approval by email or slack will be implemented.

-Embedded flows (flowception!) are full flows in their own right but their definition is embedded inside the parent or embedding flow.
+**Embedded flows** (flowception!) are full flows in their own right but their definition is embedded inside the parent or embedding flow.

 With the mechanism of [input transforms](#input-transform), the input of any